 A traditional board is a board that offers an excellent compromise between manageability, flexibility, and resistance.

 Your skateboard has to be affordable: it's useless to be ruined by buying a brand skateboard or expensive accessories.

-As a beginner, you still do not know how to identify your needs and you will not appreciate the specifics of a high-end material.
+As a beginner, you still do not know how to identify your needs and you will not appreciate the specifics of high-end material.

 At the same time, do not buy the cheapest skateboard either, especially on a large surface, because the same does not work well, it is not straight, it is very soft or it does not have a grip.

-Your skateboard has to be homogenous: that means that it is useless to have some amazing super bearings or trucks if the grip is in bad conditions or if the board is of a very poor quality.
+Your skateboard has to be homogenous: that means that it is useless to have some amazing super bearings or trucks if the grip is in bad conditions or if the board is of very poor quality.
 Watch that everything is consistent.

 Your skateboard has to be solid and light: indeed, even if at the beginning you will learn more to move with it, soon you will pass to the first figures such as the steps, obstacles, semi turns with the rear wheels, etc.

 It is important that your board is as manageable as possible, that is, that it is not too big, with small axles and wheels of medium size.